Utah Becomes Latest State To Ban Discredited LGBTQ 'Conversion Therapy'

 Loading...

-"It was a lot of messaging of like, 'The way you are right now is problematic, and people will not like you or accept you the way you are' — which, as a 16-year-old, that's the last thing you need to hear from adults," Nathan Dalley, a student at University of Utah and outspoken conversion therapy survivor, told Nicole Nixon of member station KUER on Wednesday.
+"It was a lot of messaging of like, 'The way you are right now is problematic, and people will not like you or accept you the way you are' — which, as a 16-year-old, that's the last thing you need to hear from adults," Nathan Dalley, a student at the University of Utah and an outspoken conversion therapy survivor, told Nicole Nixon of member station KUER on Wednesday.

 "I'm really happy to hear that youth are protected from this practice and that families in the future will not have to deal with the effects of conversion therapy," Dalley added.
 "It's hard to deal with.
 It's hard to address.
 It's hard to talk about, and it's hard to heal from."